huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_dedicated_instance.md

 * `upgradable` - The instance is to support upgrades. `0`: Cannot be upgraded, `1`: Can be upgraded.

+## Timeouts

+This resource provides the following timeouts configuration options:

+* `create` - Default is 30 minute.
+* `delete` - Default is 20 minute.

 ## Import

 WAF dedicated instance can be imported using the `id`, e.g.